-The district and the design team hand-in-hand with the school's design advisory team (DAT), comprised of teachers, parents, and administrative staff, formulated and fine-tuned a design that uniquely reflects this school culture and the community.
-Multiple meetings with the DAT reviewed, tailored, and confirmed the education specifications, identified project goals and frameworks, and tested a wide range of building and site organizations before arriving at a preferred solution.
-Student engagement exercises were held to develop a sense of how the students see school and their learning experiences.
+The district and the design team hand-in-hand with the school's design advisory team (DAT), comprised of teachers, parents, and administrative staff, formulated and fine-tuned a design that reflects the Clyde Hill culture and the community.
+Multiple meetings with the DAT reviewed, tailored, and confirmed the education specifications, identified project goals and frameworks, and tested a wide range of building and site organizations to arrive at a preferred solution.
+Student engagement exercises were held to develop a sense of how the students see themselves within their school and experience their day.

-The three most prominent challenges discovered through the community discussions:
+The three most prominent challenges discovered through community discussions: